-We offer testing free of charge1 on a research basis for 8 known monogenic autoimmune genes (AIRE, FOXP3, IL2RA, ITCH, LRBA, STAT1, STAT3 and STAT5b) via targeted next generation sequencing.
+We offer testing free of charge1 on a research basis.
+Based on the clinical phenotype, patients will be tested for their polygenic risk of autoimmunity by the type 1 diabetes genetic risk score followed by genetic testing for 10 known monogenic autoimmune genes (AIRE, CTLA4, FOXP3, IL2RA, ITCH, LRBA, STAT1, STAT3, STAT5b and TNFAIP3) via targeted next generation sequencing where indicated.
 We welcome samples from any patient diagnosed with diabetes and at least one additional autoimmune disorder before the age of five years, no matter what their age is now.
 In patients without a mutation, gene discovery studies by whole genome sequencing may be employed in order to find the aetiological cause of their disease.

 Please fill in the multiple autoimmunity request form (link below) and send with samples.
 Details of sample requirements and the postal address can be found on the request form.
 We would strongly recommend sending blood or DNA from both parents as well as the child, as this will allow us to establish rapidly that a genetic mutation is likely to be the cause of the diabetes and autoimmune disease if it has arisen de novo and not present in either unaffected parent.

 1 Possible through funding from the Wellcome Trust in the form of a Senior Investigator Award to Professors Hattersley and Ellard.